canonical/ubuntu-boards-documentation/how-to/starfive-visionfive.rst

 ============

 The :term:`UART` console is accessible via the :term:`GPIO` header.
-Assuming the typical colouring of USB to :term:`TTL` serial adapters the following connections have to be made:
+Assuming the typical coloring of USB to :term:`TTL` serial adapters the following connections have to be made:

 =========== ==========